akanadocs/docs-test/sp/simple-api.md

 	```
 	##### Copying database driver (optional)

-This step is only necessary if using Oracle or MySQL
+This step is only necessary if using Oracle or MySQL.

 1. Download the driver
 	* For MySQL 5.1 we recommend using the "MyAQL AB's JDBC Driver for MySQL 5.1.6” from SpringSource.